Algebras defined by Lyndon words and Artin-Schelter regularity

 \begin{remark} Let $\mathfrak{g} = \Lie(X)/J$, where $J$ is a Lie ideal in $\Lie(X)$, and $U= U\mathfrak{g}= K \asX/ I$ be its enveloping algebra.
 Suppose $(N, W)$ is the Lyndon pair for the enveloping algebra $U$, so $W$ is the set of obstructions for $U$.
 In general, this datum does not determine uniquely the Gr\"{o}bner -Shirshov basis of the Lie ideal $J$.
 It is possible that $[W]$ is a Gr\"{o}bner-Shirshov basis of the Lie ideal $T = ([W])_{Lie}$, and $W$ is the obstructions set of $J$, but $J \neq T$.
-However in some "extreme cases", see Corollaries \ref{Obstructionscor1} and \ref{Obstructionscor2} the set of obstructions determines uniquely the defining relations of $U$, and the ideal $I$. \end{remark} \begin{corollary} Let $J$ be a Lie ideal in $\Lie(X)$, $\mathfrak{g} = \Lie(X)/J$, $U= U\mathfrak{g}= K \asX/ I$ (in usual notation), and suppose the Lyndon pair for the enveloping algebra $U$ is exactly $(N,W)= (L(m),W(m))$, \ref{freeNilp_eq0}.
+However in some "extreme cases", see Corollaries \ref{Obstructionscor1} and \ref{Obstructionscor2} the set of obstructions determines uniquely the defining relations of $U$, and the ideal $I$. \end{remark} \begin{corollary} Let $J$ be a Lie ideal in $\Lie(X)$, where $\mathfrak{g} = \Lie(X)/J$ is a graded Lie algebra, $U= U\mathfrak{g}= K \asX/ I$ (as usual, in Notation-Convention \ref{notconventionB}) and suppose the Lyndon pair for the enveloping algebra $U$ is exactly $(N,W)= (L(m),W(m))$, \ref{freeNilp_eq0}.
 Then $J =([W(m)])_{Lie}$ \end{corollary}